Formation of ultracold $^{39}$K$^{133}$Cs Feshbach molecules: Molecule formation

 The molecules can be lost by relaxation to deeply bound states in collisions with either atoms or molecules.
 After molecule formation, and before the unbound atoms are ejected from the trap, molecules can collide with either K or Cs atoms.
 We add a delay between molecule creation and magnetic-gradient switch-on and measure the decay of the molecular sample (Fig.\ \ref{fig:molecules}(b)).
 During the first millisecond, we measure a fast decay with a $1/e$ time of $0.96(4)$ \unit{ms}.
 This fast decay leads to the loss of a significant fraction of the molecules on the timescale in which K can be ejected from the trap.
 To confirm this, we switch off the trap directly after magnetoassociation, which reduces atom density.
 We then observe typical molecule numbers of $11 \times 10^3$, corresponding to molecule creation efficiencies of 1.4\%(6\%) on K(Cs).
 With K atoms removed but Cs still kept in the trap, the molecule lifetime is increased to $18(2)$ \unit{ms}.
-This far exceeds typical STIRAP transfer times of 20 \unit{\micro s}, so is sufficient to allow the creation of a mixture of Cs atoms and KCs ground-state molecules.
+This is long enough to allow our magnetic field to stabilize for STIRAP transfer to the ground state, and thus allows the creation of a mixture of Cs atoms and KCs ground-state molecules.
 Such a mixture is chemically stable under collisions \cite{AlkaliDimerReactions}, and may possess Feshbach resonances \cite{NaKmoleculeatomresonances}.
 When both K and Cs are removed, the molecular decay is well described by a two-body decay curve $N(t) = N_0/(1+ \Gamma_2 \bar{n_0} t)$ with a loss coefficient of $\Gamma_2 = 5.6(12)\times 10^{-10}$ \unit{\cm^3 s^{-1}}, where $\bar{n_0}$ is the mean initial density.
 The corresponding $1/e$ lifetime is about 130 ms.